KeepCodingalways/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays the content list of your current directory
+a script that changes the working directory to the user’s home directory.